-A digital thread creates a closed loop between digital and physical worlds to optimize products, people, processes, and places.
+A digital thread creates a closed loop between digital and physical worlds, transforming how products are engineered, manufactured, and serviced.

 Digital threads seek to create simple universal access to data.
 They follow a single set of related data as it weaves in and out of business processes and functions to enable continuity and accessibility.